Notice of Privacy Practices Policy and Procedure

 You may submit a written request for restriction on the use and disclosure of PHI to our Privacy Officer or pharmacist.
 Your request must specify: (a) the PHI you want to limit; (b) how you want the consulting business to limit the use, disclosure or both of that PHI; and

 (c) to whom you want the restrictions to apply.

 Right to receive confidential communications: You have the right to request that the consulting business communicate with you about PHI at a new address or by different means if you believe that communication through normal business practices could endanger you.
-You may submit a written request for confidential communications, although The PillHelp Company, LLC adheres to high privacy practice standards in all of its communications.
+You may submit a written request for confidential communications, although PillHelp, Inc. adheres to high privacy practice standards in all of its communications.